-The Cosector board of directors
+The Cosector Advisory board

 Rosalyn (Ros) Wilton

-Between 1999 and 2006, Ros was chief executive of Hemscott Group Ltd, the financial data company which merged with a US firm in 2006 to form the global financial technology company Ipreo, where she became Chairman until 2009.
+Between 1999 and 2006, Ros was chief executive of Hemscott Group Ltd, the financial data company which merged with a US firm to form the global financial technology company Ipreo, where she became Chairman until 2009.
 Prior to this, she worked for Reuters Group, where she held a number of senior roles, including the position of Managing Director, Transaction Products.
 She was also the first woman to be appointed to the Reuters Executive Committee, making her the most senior woman in the Reuters Group at that time and was short listed for UK Business Woman of the Year.